-- Decreased pulse rate, especially if it occurs rapidly
+- Decreased pulse rate, primarily if it occurs rapidly

-- Noticing for a long period of time differences in pulse rate of a heartbeat from the norm for one’s age group
+- Noticing for an extended period of time differences in the pulse rate of a heartbeat from the norm for one’s age group

 Treatment for Pulse Deficit

-When dealing with pulse deficit treatments can look like rest, mindfulness, and mediation.
+When dealing with pulse deficit, treatments can look like rest, mindfulness, and meditation.
 There are different types of mediation one can participate in.
 One practice is seated meditation:

-- You would begin by sitting quietly and close your eyes and breathing slowly
+- You would begin by sitting quietly and closing your eyes and breathing slowly

 - Relax all your muscles beginning with the low body